AbhijithGanesh/dokc.github.io/docs/Working-Groups/Operations/workflows.md

 **Cycle 2**
 This is where we will work on adding monitoring metrics to our Database.
-We are yet to decide whether we'll use _prometheus_ or _open-telemetry_ Similarly Grafana might be used.
+We are yet to decide whether we'll use _prometheus_ or _open-telemetry_ Similarly, Grafana might be used.

 **Cycle 3**
 We will work on adding some additional softwares for repair, backups etc.